top of page

 Geneva Railroad Depot 1800.png

-The current railroad bridge over the Fox River was built in 1906.
-Built to handle 4 sets of tracks, apparently it only had 3 sets of tracks, then was reduced to two.
-Currently, the bridge will be back to 3 sets of tracks soon.
+Railroad bridge over Fox River was built in 1906 to handle 4 sets of tracks.
+Apparently it only had 3 sets of tracks at one time.
+In 2025,

 Geneva Historic Bridge.png